theday79/cbctrecon/README.md

 Software will be tested on Linux (Arch, Manjaro and Ubuntu), MacOS (High Sierra), Windows (8.1 , 10 and Server 2012).
 Using GCC (7, 8), Clang (6, 7 and latest xcode), ICC (17, 18), MSVC (2015 and 2017).
+((Currently Clang is unable to compile anything requiring pthread.h or nanosleep on my system and will not be tested until it is fixed))

 Some compilers and OSs are not tested as often.

 In order to compile the software, you must have installed the following prerequisites and a C++ compiler compatible with your version of CUDA.
 (See [this table](https://gist.github.com/ax3l/9489132))